 If you’re looking for wildlife diversity, Montana has more different species of mammals than any other state in the U.S. In fact, there are approximately 100 species of mammals within the state!

-Remember, when you’re viewing these animals, their habitat first and foremost belongs to them.
+Prairie Dogs at Greycliff Prairie Dog Town State Park is a great place to stop for wildlife viewing and photography!
+Just remember, when you’re viewing these animals, their habitat first and foremost belongs to them.
 Recreate responsibly by keeping a large distance between you and wildlife, packing out everything that you bring into the park, and leaving no trace.

 Follow our favorite Wildlife Viewing

 State Park Trail